couchbaselabs/couchbase-spark-mllib-sample/README.md

 ![Loaded Data](imgs/dataframe_data.png "Loaded dataframe data sample")

-There are 2 different types of data here, "scalar numbers" such as **bathrooms** and **sqft_living** and "categorical variables" such as **zipcode** and **yr_renovated**.
-Those categorical variables are not just simple numbers, they have a much more deep meaning as they are describing a property, in the zipcode case for example, it represents the location of the house.
+There are two different types of data here, "scalar numbers" such as **bathrooms** and **sqft_living** and "categorical variables" such as **zipcode** and **yr_renovated**.
+Those categorical variables are not just simple numbers, they have a much more deep meaning as they are describing a property, in the zipcode case, for example, it represents the location of the house.

-Linear Regression does not like those kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house, we have to convert it to a **dummy variable**, which is fairly simple processes:
+Linear Regression does not like that kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house, we have to convert it to a **dummy variable**, which is fairly simple processes: